Blazemeter/RTEPlugin/README.md

 This project implements a JMeter plugin to **support RTE (Remote Terminal Emulation) protocols** by providing a recorder for automatic test plan creation, and config and sampler for protocol interactions.

-Nowadays the plugin supports **IBM protocol's TN5250, TN3270 and VT420** by using embedded [xtn5250](https://sourceforge.net/projects/xtn5250/), [dm3270](http://dmolony.github.io/) and [jvt220](https://github.com/jawi/jVT220) emulators with modifications [xtn5250 fork](https://github.com/abstracta/xtn5250), [dm3270 fork](https://github.com/abstracta/dm3270) and  [jvt220 fork](https://github.com/Blazemeter/jVT220) to better accommodate to the plugin usage (exception handling, logging, external dependencies, etc).
+Nowadays the plugin supports **IBM protocol's TN5250, TN3270 and VT420** by using embedded [xtn5250](https://sourceforge.net/projects/xtn5250/), [dm3270](http://dmolony.github.io/) and [jvt220](https://github.com/jawi/jVT220) emulators, with some modifications on [xtn5250 fork](https://github.com/abstracta/xtn5250), [dm3270 fork](https://github.com/abstracta/dm3270) and  [jvt220 fork](https://github.com/Blazemeter/jVT220) to better accommodate to the plugin usage (exception handling, logging, external dependencies, etc).

 People who usually work with these IBM servers interact with them, basically, by sending keystrokes from the terminal keyboard (or emulator) to fill forms or call processes.
 The plugin provides a [recording controller](#a-recording-controller-rte-recorder), which allows the user to interact through a terminal emulator, recording every interaction (samplers) with the mainframe application.
 Additionally, the plugin allows for manual test plan creation, providing a config element for setting connection parameters and a sampler to set fields on screen and attention key to send to the mainframe application.
 Besides, the sampler allows to simulate the existing attention keys on the terminal keyboard like ENTER, F1, F2, F3..., ATTN, CLEAR, etc.